Table of Contents_

 If you’re looking for one of the best blends of any all mountain ski this is it.
 Not a budget ski by any means, the K2 AMP Aftershock is responsive, agile, and built to rip.

 These skis will be at home in the moguls, on the groomers, or off piste in the hands of a good skier.
 We’re pretty sure you’ll love the balance of performance and all mountain terrain ability.
+And, guys can maintain their balance while skiing by wearing the best men’s ski goggles.

 If you need performance, balance, and all mountain capability in a well designed and reliable ski this is your package.